telerik/kendo-react-dropdowns/README.md

 ## Installation

-> As of the latest Kendo UI release, the DropDowns have not been published as a public scoped NPM package yet.
+> As of the latest release, the DropDowns have not been published as a public scoped NPM package yet.
 The team are working on doing so shortly.

 ## Browser Support

-The DropDowns support all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.
+The DropDowns work in all browsers supported by the React framework&mdash;Internet Explorer 9 and later versions.

 ## Glossary